john-mnz/ComfyUI-Inspyrenet-Rembg/README.md

 the node can take image batch as input too

-I hope it helps you and your workflows as well
+I hope it helps you and your workflows as well🙂

 check [InSPyReNet](https://github.com/plemeri/InSPyReNet) License for yourself I will not be held accountable :)